NickBansal/BreakOut/README.md

 - [x] Draw a ball on the screen
 - [x] Make the ball move
 - [x] Make sure the ball bounces off the paddle
+- [x] If the ball goes off the screen - game over

 ## Instructions
 In order to get this working on your local machine please check if node is installed by typing this command into your terminal